War in Ukraine

 Lord of Fire CAESAR in Ukraine

-Simply put, the enemy has no means of fighting such weapons precisely for those very reasons he presented as a subject of pride.
+When Western howitzers and HIMARS joined the fight, the difference turned bottomless.
+The enemy still has nothing to counter this — and the reason is exactly what he presented as a subject of pride.
 He has no high-precision weapons.
-Work by area immediately fails as soon as long-range and high-precision artillery opposes it.
-Moreover, the whole world discusses a simply surrealistic picture.
-Pootin’s army gives it their all, but a dozen HIMARS and several dozen Western self-propelled guns and howitzers arranged a nightmare on elm street for them.
+Working by area immediately fails as soon as long-range precision artillery opposes it.
+The whole world now watches a simply surrealistic picture: Pootin’s army gives it everything they’ve got, but a dozen HIMARS and several dozen Western self-propelled guns arranged a nightmare on elm street for them.

-And now we observe a parade of refusals to purchase weapons on the Swamps.
-Potential buyers received a direct and objective answer to the question of why Russian weapons are inferior and showed themselves so poorly among Arabs, for example, or Indians in their confrontation with Pakistan.
-On the other hand, Western weapons manufacturers now only manage to receive orders for those weapons systems that the Armed Forces of Ukraine showed in real combat.
+And now we observe a parade of refusals to purchase Russian weapons.
+Potential buyers received a direct and objective answer about why Russian weapons are inferior — and showed themselves so poorly among Arabs, or Indians in their confrontation with Pakistan.
+On the other hand, Western weapons manufacturers now only manage to keep up with orders for systems that Ukraine showed in real combat.

 No one advertises HIMARS better than the Ukrainian Army